ashanbh/imageToHTML/README.md

 > ![as Table cells](/screenshots/3.png)
 > ![as table cells](/screenshots/4.png)

-## Converted to coloered CSS attributes
+## Converted to Colored CSS attributes
 > ![as CSS](/screenshots/2.png)